Paul Nunan: Career

 Nunan was one of the pioneering Christian Brothers who taught at Christian Brothers School, Dunedin from 1876 until 1883.
 He arrived in Dunedin eight months after the foundation Christian Brothers community led by Brother Fursey Bodkin.
-Nunan was an influential headmaster of Christian Brothers College, Perth, where he served from 1897–1908, 1912–1918 and 1920-21.
+Nunan was an influential headmaster of Christian Brothers College, Perth, where he served from 1897 to 1908, 1912–1918 and 1920–21.
 He was one of the four headmasters who inaugurated the Public Schools Association in Western Australia.
 He was a member of the Royal commission that established the University of Western Australia.
-He was also headmaster of St Patrick's College, Ballarat 1910-1912.
+He was also headmaster of St Patrick's College, Ballarat 1910–1912.
 A boarding house at Aquinas College, Perth was named Nunan Residence in recognition of his work at Christian Brothers College, Perth.